chinibi/wc-step-by-step-ordering-free/readme.txt

 = Can the Step-By-Step Ordering System for WooCommerce be customized to my needs? =

 Yes.
 Depending on your level of knowledge, the SBS System can be customized as you need.
 If you want help with customization, visit our website for more information.  [http://stepbystepsys.com](http://stepbystepsys.com)

 = Do you offer customized services for the Step-By-Step Ordering System for WooCommerce? =

 Yes.
 If you desire custom help from one of our specialists, please visit our site for more information.
 Select the contact form and select customized services (as the reason for contact).  [http://stepbystepsys.com](http://stepbystepsys.com)

 = What is the additional Options and Fees section of the Step-By-Step Ordering System for WooCommerce? =

-The Options and Fees page is for miscellaneous items, services, and fees.
+The Options and Fees page is mainly for miscellaneous items, services, and fees.
 They will be each displayed compactly in a table.
 Often times, these product types do not feature images, and are items that usually compliment the main items you are selling.

 = How does the Store Credit (Merchandise Credit) functionality work with the Step-By-Step Ordering System for WooCommerce? =